 Friend, if you are anything like me, you know the exhaustion and overwhelm that comes with raising a higher-needs kiddo.

 I did it alone for way too long and suffered for it.
 Don’t make the same mistake that I did.

 Join us in AHFAS Private Facebook Group.
 We are a tribe of moms who are safe to process through the complexities of momming hard for our neurodiverse kids.

 Whatever your situation, find community with moms who get it.
 And have lots of fun too!

 And if you didn’t figure out the 80s movie reference I quoted in that earlier heading topic, here is one more hint.

 “Jake Ryan.
 He is a senior.
 He doesn’t even know you exist.”

-And check out this post about how you can get the attention of your ADHD kid.
-These ADHD tips help with homeschooling (and getting them to do their chores as well.)
+And check out this post about how you can harness the attention of your ADHD kid with these ADHD tips.